 - If you smell gas or hear a hissing sound indoors, open windows and leave the building.
 Turn off the gas source and call your gas company.
 Do not use matches, candles, open flames or electric switches indoors.

 - If the power goes out, keep refrigerator and freezer doors closed to keep food frozen for up to two days.
+Learn about food safety during an emergency.

 - Provide assistance to your neighbors, especially the elderly or disabled.